JCBLandry/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map creates a new array and forEach does not.

 2. What is the difference between a function and a method?

+A method is just a function that is stored in an object or variable.

 3. What is closure?

+A variable that has information such as functions or variables inside of it that cannot be accessed outside of it's scope.

 4. Describe the four rules of the 'this' keyword.

+* 1. Implicit: When the function is invoked, the this keyword will look to the left of it's dot and invoke that way.

+* 2. Explicit: This one lets us tell this what it is going to be in a sense, by calling, appling, or binding.

+* 3. New: Used to make a new object.

+* 4. Window: This one is useless so far.
+Targets the window, bad.

 5. Why do we need super() in an extended class?

+So that any methods present can be passed down through inhertience.

 ## Project Set up